rsyslog/rsyslog/source/configuration/modules/imfile.rst

 In *polling* mode, if set to 0, each file will be fully processed and then processing switches to the next file.
 If it is set to any other value, a maximum of [number] lines is processed in sequence for each file, and then the file is switched.
-This provides a kind of mutiplexing the load of multiple files and probably leads to a more natural distribution of events when multiple busy files are monitored.
+This provides a kind of multiplexing the load of multiple files and probably leads to a more natural distribution of events when multiple busy files are monitored.
 For *polling* mode, the **default** is 10240.